nusmodifications/serverless-functions/README.md

 - [venue-github-hook](./nusmods-venue-github-hook/) for handling venue data updates.
 - [module-error-reporting](./nusmods-module-error-reporting/) for handling course error reports.
 - [nusmods-service-monitor](./nusmods-service-monitor/) for monitoring the status of our services.
+- [nusmods-url-shortener](./nusmods-url-shortener) for generating short URLs for sharing timetables.